oeziesan/calm-blue/README.md

 ### ExplorerBlurMica

-download the latest release from the [repository](https://github.com/Maplespe/ExplorerBlurMica/releases), extract, and run `register.cmd`. that's it, it's optional to import a preset or configure manually via the GUI.
+download the latest release from the [repository](https://github.com/Maplespe/ExplorerBlurMica/releases), extract, and run `register.cmd`. that's it, it's optional to import a preset.

 ---